social-media-ethics-automation/book/docs/_sources/ch04_data/02_data_simplification.md

 ### Measuring twitter users:
 How do we count how many users are on Twitter?

-It depends on if we mean how many accounts have been registered vs. how many people are log into twitter on a given day.
+It depends on if we mean how many accounts have been registered vs. how many people are logged into twitter on a given day.
 And it also depends on how we count situations where one person has many accounts, or many people share a corporate account.

 ### Measuring spam bots